Computation and Size of Interpolants for Hybrid Modal Logics: Preliminaries

-\item $\varphi_1,\varphi_2$ are not jointly $\Lmc(\sigma)$-consistent. \end{enumerate} \end{lemma} This characterization has been used to decide the existence of interpolants in various logics.
+Hence, an $\Lmc(\sigma)$-separator for $\varphi_1,\varphi_2$ can be viewed as a certificate for the lack of joint $\Lmc(\sigma)$-consistency of $\varphi_1,\varphi_2$.
+This characterization has been used to decide the existence of interpolants in various logics.
 Unfortunately, its proof is \emph{not} constructive: indeed, $(2) \Rightarrow (1)$ is proved using compactness and does not construct a witnessing separator.